neallred/resume-formatter/in/neallred.md

 ### Front End Engineer, Jr. at NRT Web Services <span class="job__location">(Jan 2018 - Present)</span>
 * Reduced CSS bundle size by 20% on most visited page via module bundling.
-* Contributed to a site wide rebrand of all colors and fonts.
+* Contributed to a site-wide rebrand of all colors and fonts.
 * Created an automated CSS usage tracking tool.
 * Used Highcharts for data visualization.